 if you are near a buffalo exchange and can put in the effort to re-do any buttons, torn seams or holes, they have a decent cash/trade rate. otherwise, they will lower the value of your clothes and give you less than expected. i suggest donating to goodwill or st. vincent de paul. the latter over the former, since st. vincent de paul does a great job reaching out to the non-profits and helping those in need.

 I try not to be a clothing hoarder but sometimes clothes are just too hard to let go of.
 I usually give my old clothes to my cousin who’s 15.
 Stuff that she won’t wear I usually just donate.
 My friends and I are planning on having a private garage sale soon to sell and swap our items amongst ourselves.
-It’s a great way to change up your wardrobe without being wasteful.posted about 3 years ago
+It’s a great way to change up your wardrobe without being wasteful.posted over 3 years ago

 or you are bored with them?
 Fashion is cycling, dear ^^